tainstr/misura.doc/components/configuration.rst

 All these configurations are defined and saved in a consistent hierarchy of components both in the live instrument and in the output file.

 Each component defines several options: all summed up, they represent the **component's configuration**.
-Component configurations can be saved as **Configuration presets**, and recalled by their name to quickly get the device back in the desired configuration.
+Component configurations can be saved as **Configuration presets**, and recalled by their name to quickly get the component back in the desired configuration.

-The user interface displays a device configuration as a **Configuration panel**: a structured list containing all available options (according to the user's :ref:`access-management`).
+The user interface displays a component configuration as a **Configuration panel**: a structured list containing all available options (according to the user's :ref:`access-management`).

 Components are organized in a hierarchical way, in order to make easier to search for them and to automate some actions on group of related components.